 Nathan's follows a three-level fair value hierarchy that prioritizes the inputs to measure fair value.
-This hierarchy requires entities to maximize the use of "observable inputs" and minimize the use of "unobservable inputs."
+This hierarchy requires entities to maximize the use of "observable inputs."
 The valuation hierarchy is based upon the transparency of inputs to the valuation of an asset or liability on the measurement date.
 The three levels are defined as follows: